 Originally from Ohio, Jackie found her love of theatre at the age of 7.
 After studying Theatre and Psychology at Slippery Rock University, she moved to New Orleans to start her career.
 During her time in NOLA she worked at six different theatre companies, including Crescent City Lights Youth Theatre and playing Annelle in the 25th Anniversary production of 'Steel Magnolias' at the Tennessee Williams Festival.
 In NYC, Jackie worked for Mainstages, a Jewish based children's theatre company, where she directed the afterschool program at Locust Valley Intermediate School.
 She also spent two summers in Michigan at Camp Tamarack supervising their Theatre Program.
 Jackie hopes to bring her love of theatre and the arts to Butte with her and excite the young artists of OGCT!
 So far at OGCT she has directed The Little Mermaid, Elf Jr., Same Difference: Disabilities Awareness Play, Charlotte's Web, Camp Rock: the Musical, A Christmas Carol: A Live Radio Play and wrote/directed the 20th Anniversary Production of The Emperor's New Clothes.
 This past season she directed: Here I Am: An Orphan Girl Cabaret, Litlte Women and The Lion, the Witch and the Warbrobe.
 Locally, she is a proud participant of the Ballroom Players and also has worked for the Port Polson Players and Virginia City Brewery Follies.

 Elizabeth Crase - Educational Director

 Elizabeth Crase holds an Associate of Fine Arts in Theatre from Young Harris College in Georgia, as well as a Bachelor of Fine Arts in Acting from the University of Montana.
 She began theatre at a young age in Georgia performing with Rome Little Theatre and had the unique experience of working as an intern with Prospect Theatre Company out of NYC while still in high school.
 After performing in theatres across the South, Elizabeth worked in Butte as both an actor and as Education Coordinator with the Buttenik Ensemble at the Covellite Theatre from 2005-2007, with whom she toured from 2007-2009.
 She also had the amazing experience of touring with Montana Repertory’s Educational Outreach Tour as Eve in Mark Twain’s The Diaries of Adam and Eve.
 Following her tour, Elizabeth worked as Assistant Director for an after school theatre program called Promises in Portland, OR.
 During her time in Portland she also worked as a Performer and as the Live Acts Coordinator for Clowns Unlimited where she trained performers in clowning, balloon art, face painting, stilt walking and stage magic.
-In 2011, Elizabeth returned to Montana as an actor with Brewery Follies of Virginia City where she performed for three years.
+In 2011, Elizabeth returned to Montana as an actor with Brewery Follies of Virginia City where she performed for three years and again in 2019.
 She is currently enrolled in the Creative Pulse Master’s Program at the University of Montana where she will earn her Master in Fine Arts for Integrated Arts and Education.
-Since joining the staff as Educational Director at Orphan Girl Children's Theatre, Elizabeth has directed Aristocats KIDS, Drop Dead Juliet, Sleeping Beauty KIDS, Steel Magnolias, Same Difference: A Disabilities Awareness Play, Duck Ugly, The Miracle Worker, The Lion King Jr. and Into the Woods Jr. Elizabeth also co-wrote an adaptation of The Emperor's New Clothes with Jackie Freeman as well as Buttehaven for the 10/24 Play Festival in 2019.
+Since joining the staff as Educational Director at Orphan Girl Children's Theatre, Elizabeth has directed Aristocats KIDS, Drop Dead Juliet, Sleeping Beauty KIDS, Steel Magnolias, Same Difference: A Disabilities Awareness Play, Duck Ugly, The Miracle Worker, The Lion King Jr. and Into the Woods Jr. and Disney's Newsies.
+Elizabeth also co-wrote an adaptation of The Emperor's New Clothes with Jackie Freeman as well as Buttehaven for the 10/24 Play Festival in 2019.
 She has thoroughly enjoyed the last year and looks forward to many more shows with the OGCT family.